NUKEX Feature Set

 NUKE's Relight node makes it possible to relight renders in the comp environment, without having to use other packages for quick fixes and adjustments.
-You can also create point clouds quickly and easily using the 'Position to points' tool to see your relighting results in the 3D environment.
+You can also create point clouds quickly and easily using the 'Position to Points' tool to see your relighting results in the 3D environment.

 User presets & node toolsets

-NUKE's user presets let you set tailored node parameters for effects and save these for use across multiple projects or shots to save time and ensure consistent results.
+NUKE's user presets enable you to set tailored node parameters for effects and save these for use across multiple projects or shots to save time and ensure consistent results.
 Node toolsets in NUKE let you automate your workflow by creating grouped configurations of nodes for specific tasks.
 These can then be re-used at a studio, job, shot or individual artist level, saving you time and effort.

 Vector Generators, available in NUKE STUDIO and NUKEX, produce high quality, GPU accelerated motion vector renders for use in other nodes.
 They can be used in optical flow retimes or for adding motion blur to your shots.